Why on earth is an IROC Camaro worth more than a C4 Corvette?

 Why are low-mile IROCs storming through Bring a Trailer for prices over $40,000 and even $60,000 while base C4s in similar condition are lucky to sell in the 20s?

 There isn’t one big answer, but there may be a few smaller ones.
 One is the rarity of good-condition IROCs.
 Chevrolet sold third-gen Camaros by the lot, but IROCs were expensive.
-Kay’s red coupe is one of 24,050 IROC-Zs sold in 1988, but only about half of that number came the big engine.
+Kay’s red coupe is one of 24,050 IROC-Zs sold in 1988, but only about half of that number came with the big engine.

 Also, many IROCs lived hard, well-used lives, and as they aged they were frequently left to the elements.
 Meanwhile, Sajeev’s C4 is one of nearly 40,000 Corvettes sold for ’85, and if the typical IROC buyer was out looking for a stop light drag, the Corvette owner was a middle-aged family man who only drove it on the weekends.
 As such, the C4 survival rate is higher, the typical mileage lower.